The best gifts for adults with cerebral palsy will add convenience to their everyday lives or help them become independent.

 - Weak bones and muscles

 Being active doesn’t require strenuous exercise.
-Simply moving around more throughout the day can provide significant health benefits.
-Setting a daily activity goal can help motivate individuals to move around more.
+Simply moving around more throughout the day may provide significant health benefits.
+Setting a daily activity goal motivates individuals to be more active.

 8. Wireless Headphones

 Wireless headphones are an excellent gift for adults with cerebral palsy.

 Jumbled headphone cables are difficult for individuals with motor impairments to detangle.
 Wireless headphones eliminate the difficulty so that your loved one can listen to music or watch videos without having to manage tangled wires.

 Many adults with cerebral palsy experience tight muscles and pain on a regular basis.

 A professional massage promotes relaxation by loosening stiff muscles, improves circulation, and reduces pain.

 If you prefer to get your loved one an item rather than a gift card, a handheld massager is also a great gift idea.